-Beginning in the 2017-2018 school year, all public school students in K-12 and union school districts in Wisconsin will be required to develop an Academic and Career Plan (ACP).
+Starting in the 2017-2018 school year, all public school students in Wisconsin are required to develop an Academic and Career Plan (ACP).
 Typically, this will be initially developed in Middle School with ongoing updates until high school graduation.
 This will help students and parents make appropriate course selections in support of the students future goals.
-The state of Wisconsin will be making software tools available to school districts at no charge to help everyone involved in the process receive the desired benefits of the ACP process.
-The Workforce Alliance will be collaborating with United Way of Washington County to provide a key piece of supporting infrastructure called INSPIRE that will allow students in any school district to communicate with employers in any part of the county.
-Watch for further updates on this exciting development!
+The Workforce Alliance is collaborating with the United Way of Washington County to provide a key piece of supporting infrastructure called INSPIRE that allows students in any school district to communicate with employers in any part of the county.

 Here are some statistics collected from employers in Washington County that will help you to understand the challenges they face when hiring new employees.